rospiess/CrimeBook/README.md

 - What happens to a conviction when the associated case is reopened?
     -> delete convictions

-- Set datatype of streetno and zipcode in Address to String, so that we can display "unknown" or "???".
-The alternative would be to write some complicated unknown handling code at multiple places ;)

 - When closing a case, should we prompt the user to set date for each conviction right then, or set default values and let him edit them later?